 When you get a physical illness like a cold, you may experience symptoms such as a sore throat and blocked nose.
 These signs tell you that something is wrong so you can take medication, or rest in bed for a few days.
 When it comes to our emotional well-being the signs aren't always so obvious.
 They are often hidden or mistaken for other things.

-There is no set list when it comes to the signs and symptoms of mental health problems.
-Each condition varies and of course each individual is different, too.
+One thing to remember is that there is no set list when it comes to the signs and symptoms of mental health problems.
+Each condition varies and, of course, each individual is different, too.
 If you think you might have an issue with your emotional well-being, you should visit your GP.

-As aforementioned, mental health issues can have a wide range of causes.
-Often it is not known exactly why someone develops symptoms.
+Mental health issues can have a wide range of causes.
+Often, it is not known exactly why someone develops symptoms.
 There are, however, certain factors that are thought to play a role in triggering problems.
 These are: